Whatsupcory/GeoResume/README.md

 the map will zoom to those locations.
 The site will also have a way to display portfolio of work from each position.
 Also there needs to be a pop out business card with vcard capability.

-I plan on writing this myself, but if you could teach me a few things then you are welcome to help.
+I plan on writing this myself, but if you could teach me a few things or have ideas on how to improve it then you are welcome to help.
+All is welcome.

-Notable Updates:
+INSTALL INSTRUCTIONS:

+Active files: // install these files and personalize the information in index.html

+<u>HTML</u>
+Index.html  // Please signup and use your own mapbox account for the base map.

+<u>CSS</u>
+style.css  // Customize to your desired preference. tooltip.css // Styles the pop up bubbles on mini references. control.MiniMap.css // Styles the index map in bottom right corner.
+Please use your own mapbox account.

+<u>JavaScript</u>
+tooltips.js  // Controls the pop up bubbles on mini references. control.minimap.js  // Controls index map.

+NOTABLE UPDATES:

-- Add quote bubbles to references
+- Add quote bubbles to mini references
-- Download PDF & GitHub button
+- Download PDF & GitHub buttons

-Road Map:

-- Portfolio popouts in JQuery
+ROAD MAP:

 - Pan Map slower
 - Create business card pullout